Compiling and Building Cubes

 -

 pVerbose controls whether the method writes status information.
-If this argument is 1, the system writes status updates to the command line.
+If this argument is 1, the system writes status updates to the current device.
 (This argument does not affect whether the method writes build errors or other logging information.)

 -

-pIndexOnly controls whether the method only updates the indices.
-If this argument is 1, the system only updates the indices of the fact table.
+pIndexOnly controls whether the method only updates the indexes.
+If this argument is 1, the system only updates the indexes of the fact table.

 -

-pMaxFacts specifies the maximum number of rows in the fact table.
-This determines the number of rows of the base table that the system uses when building the cube.
+pMaxFacts specifies the maximum number of rows from the base table that the system should use to populate the fact table when it builds the cube (or cubes).

-If pMaxFacts is 0, the default, all rows of the base table are processed.
+If pMaxFacts is 0 (the default) the system processes all of the rows in the base table

 -